omarazzawi/you-vs-hr/README.md

 ### GitHub Project Board

 All user stories were tracked as GitHub Issues and managed through a Kanban board with columns:
-- **Backlog**: Planned features
 - **To Do**: Ready for development
 - **In Progress**: Currently being worked on
 - **Done**: Completed and tested
+-

 [View the complete project board](https://github.com/users/omarazzawi/projects/11)

 ### Agile Reflection

-During development, the comment flagging features (User Stories #13, #14) were deprioritized to "Won't Have" to ensure robust implementation of the core comment approval system within the project timeline.
+During development, the comment flagging features (User Stories #14) were deprioritized to "Won't Have" to ensure robust implementation of the core comment approval system within the project timeline.
 This demonstrates real-world Agile scope management and iterative development principles.

-All 13 user stories (excluding the 2 Won't Have features) were successfully completed and tested, representing 100% completion of the committed scope for this iteration.
+All 13 user stories were successfully completed and tested, representing 100% completion of the committed scope for this iteration.

 ---